NoOb-CodEr786/Wearable-Health-Analysis/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you have any ideas, suggestions, or improvements, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This `README.md` file should give users a clear understanding of your project, its purpose, and how to get started with it.
-Adjust any specific sections to match the actual content and direction of your project.